-Knowing what to do in an emergency may save your pet’s life
+Acting quickly in an emergency may save your pet’s life.

 If your pet is experiencing a life-threatening emergency, contact your nearest BluePearl pet hospital right away.